 IV Sedation Certified Restorative Dentist

 Dr. Henninger is one of only 5% of restorative dentists certified in IV sedation.
 IV sedation is safe, effective, and fast-acting, helping you get the dental care you need without fear, anxiety, or discomfort.
-Using IV sedation helps you stay calm in preparation for your procedure and help reduce pain during and after your treatment.
+Using IV sedation helps you stay calm in preparation for your procedure and reduces pain during and after your treatment.

 Frequently Asked Questions

 I have gum disease, can I get dental implants?

 If you currently have gum disease or have suffered from the infection in the past, you are still a potential candidate for dental implants.
 For patients who currently have the disease, you can receive treatment that will restore your gum health and allow you to get implants.
 Here at our Vista dental office, we offer scaling and root planing treatment or laser therapy with LANAP that will help remove any infection in your gums.

 I have a weak jawbone, can I still get dental implants?

 Yes!
 If you’ve suffered from bone loss because you’re missing teeth, Dr. Henninger offers offer bone grafting to help regenerate your jawbone so you can receive dental implants.
 The bone grafting procedure helps improve your functionality to eat and speak with ease, plus it enhances your appearance which makes you look a lot younger than before.
 The procedure is safe and efficiently done by our San Diego dental implant provider, so you’ll be able to receive implants in no time.

 Do you offer sedation for dental implant treatment and supplemental procedures?